Seven Dwarfs Mine Train

 Use a Fastpass Plus reservation.

 Currently, they are selling out fast.
 We had a large party, and I was only able to get a fastpass for ONE person.
-Sure, it was opening day, but this ride will be packed for the entire summer.
+Sure, it was opening day, but this ride will be packed consistently.

 If you try to make a last minute visit, you probably won’t get a fastpass.
 But if you are in your planning stages, you should be fine if you make sure and login 60 days ahead of time!
 This will be the hardest fastpass to get for the rest of 2014, and so you’ll need to be prepared.
 Our article on How to Make Fastpass Plus Reservations will give you all the information that you will need to make FP changes, or to make your initial reservations.